header

 Hi David and Lin

 I love your website!
 Thank you for sharing info.
-My daughters and I are going to 'glass beach' in Port Townsend this week.
+My daughters and I are going to 'glass beach' on the Olympic Peninsula this week.
 I am wondering how long (time-wise) the walk is from North Beach to McCurdy Point?

 I am thinking we will TRY to not "look down" and just get out to the point as soon as we can and then beach-come back later as the tide comes in.